jamf/JamfMigrator/README.md

 * Updated tabs/buttons used for navigating between General, macOS, iOS, and Selective sections.
 * Buttons for items to migrate are off by default when the app is launched.
 * You can now switch back and forth between removal and migration modes using &#8984;D.
 * When using the Selective tab, items are removed from the list as they are deleted from the server.
-Once all selected items are removed the list is greyed out.
+Once all selected items are removed the list is grayed out.
 * Fixed an issue with Policies and Selective migration where the app could become unresponsive.
 Policies should be listed much more quickly.
 * Fixed an issue where groups would not be listed when working with the Selective tab.
 * Fixed potential crash when importing a software update server from an XML file.